 The main benefit of practicing yoga is that it helps unify the body, mind, and spirit.
 When yoga is performed correctly, the mind is calmed, the body is exercised, and the spirit is rejuvenated.
 People with addictive personalities often have trouble feeling at ease.
 Yoga and meditation allow anyone at any moment to refocus their thoughts and calm their breath.

 At Lighthouse Recovery Institute, we incorporate meditation and yoga into our addiction programs.
-Our addiction treatment center has professionals who have helped countless individuals learn the benefits of yoga and other life lessons that they can apply in the real world.
-By combining these alternative and complementary medicine, we can offer a genuine comprehensive substance abuse treatment plan that focuses on your mind, body, and spirit.
+Our addiction treatment center has professionals who have helped countless individuals learn the benefits of yoga and other life lessons to apply in the real world.
+Combining these alternative and complementary medicine offers a genuine comprehensive substance abuse treatment plan that focuses on your mind, body, and spirit.